xap/xap/xap-examples/hola-mundo/README.md

 This will run the translator (as a single data-grid) and the feeder.

-To start a partitioned translator (data-grid of 2 partitions), add the -cluster arguments:
+To start a partitioned translator (data-grid of 2 partitions), add the --partitions arguments:

 - ./xap pu run --lus --partitions=2 ../examples/hola-mundo/translator/target/hola-mundo-translator.jar